Hospice ProgramClay County Health Department

 - Provides caring, compassionate care to the terminally ill and their families.

-- Has a dedicated team consisting of physicians, nurses, social workers, dietitians, clergy, health aides and volunteers working together to provide individualized, devoted care.
+- Has a dedicated team consisting of physicians, nurses, social workers, clergy, health aides and volunteers working together to provide individualized, devoted care.

 - Provides physical therapy, occupational therapy and speech therapy if appropriate.

 To find out more information about the Hospice program and to see if it is right for you or someone you know contact:

 Home Care Director